Thank you for coming to this page and I hope you will come to Kin-Hin centre.

 THE TIMES OF THE SITTINGS MAY CHANGE ACCORDING TO PREFERENCES.
 PLEASE CHECK WITH ME IF YOU ARE PLANNING TO COME FOR THE FIRST TIME.

-According to interest, there will be some half or full day ‘Zazenkai’s': a more intensive period of meditation with a talk about Zen and an opportunity to ask questions and talk with each other.
+According to interest, there will be some full day ‘Zazenkai’s': a more intensive period of meditation with a talk about Zen and an opportunity to ask questions and talk with each other.

 In keeping with spiritual custom, I do not wish to make any charge for the daily meditation practise.
 In order to help the centre grow and to keep it running, donations of any amount will be gratefully received.